 ABC is committed to safeguarding the full annual life cycle of migratory birds

-More than 340 migratory bird species — totaling nearly 5 billion birds — travel from the United States and Canada each year to Latin America and the Caribbean.
+More than 340 migratory bird species — totaling nearly 5 billion birds — travel from the United States and Canada to Latin America and the Caribbean each year.
 This represents one of the world's largest and most awe-inspiring animal migrations.

-However, the wintering habitat that these migratory birds depend upon is disappearing — contributing to the astounding loss of birds.
-Nearly one-third (2.9 billion) of all birds in the United States and Canada have been lost since 1970 in the United States and Canada, many of which are migratory birds that winter in Latin America and the Caribbean.
+However, the wintering habitat that these migratory birds depend on is disappearing, contributing to an astounding loss of birds.
+Nearly one third (2.9 billion) of all birds in the United States and Canada have been lost since 1970, many of which are migratory birds that spend the nonbreeding season in Latin America and the Caribbean.

 Learn More